 Somewhere in Time (1980)

 Commonly known as being a "chick flick" this little fanfare science fiction tale starring Superman himself, Christopher Reeves was shot on Mackinaw Island in Michigan.
-Reeves is a playwright who encounters a old, dying women one evening at a reception for one of his plays.
+Reeves is a playwright who encounters an old, dying woman one evening at a reception for one of his plays.
 When he acknowledges her, she tells him to: "Come back to me."
 Sticking in his head for many years, in the middle of writer's block Reeves gets in his car and drives to Mackinaw Island now knowing quite why he has done so.
 When he arrives he begins to investigate his surroundings only to discover that the old woman whom he had met many years prior was once a famous actress who had worked at the hotel he is staying in on the island.
 Falling in love with her image, he begins to consider the possibilities of time travel through machinery--in doing it with his mind, Reeves transports himself back in time so that he can meet up and be with the older woman, now the young, beautiful actress.
-After he courts her, he wins her heart, and intending to stay with her forever, he mistakingly notices a penny in his pocket that triggers his return back to his own time.
+After he courts her, he wins her heart; intending to stay with her forever, he mistakingly notices a penny in his pocket that triggers his return back to his own time.
 Heartbroken, and unable to return to see her, he dies of sadness.
 Somewhere in Time is a powerful, minimalist science fiction tale that asks its audience a question: Is time travel possible through the power of the human mind?

 Peggy Sue Got Married (1986)

 Released in 1986, and directed by the great Francis Ford Coppola, Peggy Sue Got Married features actress Kathleen Turner as a woman who passes out at her high school reunion and is transported back to her high school days to re-live them again, but this time, with the knowledge, foresight, and experience of her current self.
-Living her live again, she tries to right wrongs of those around her, but also to experience things that she was too scared to try the first time around, but also questions her present life as seen through her past.
+Living her life again, she tries to right wrongs of those around her, but also to experience things that she was too scared to try the first time around, but also questions her present life as seen through her past.
 Featuring an all-star cast that features a young Nicholas Cage and Jim Carrey, Peggy Sue Got Married, like Somewhere in Time asks that one, big question: Can we time travel in ourselves?

 My Science Project (1985)

-A flop at the box office when it was released initially, My Science Project finds a muscle-car geeky kid who, in search of a science project for classic, finds a device in a military junk yard and accidentally triggers it.
+A flop at the box office when it was released initially, My Science Project finds a muscle-car geeky kid who, in search of a science project for classic, finds a device in a military junkyard and accidentally triggers it.
 The device, from an alien spaceship which landed on earth many years prior, has the ability to combine past with the present, bringing in them together in one new dimension.
-As the device continues to run strange things begin popping up in school like Egyptian monsters and the like.
-In the end, the school becomes a portal for the past to come into the present, and the geek alongside his friends, and their former ex-hippie teacher must team up to entire the vortex of time to shut it all down.
+As the device continues to run strange things begin popping up in schools like Egyptian monsters and the like.
+In the end, the school becomes a portal for the past to come into the present, and the geek alongside his friends and their former ex-hippie teacher must team up to entire the vortex of time to shut it all down.
 While the film didn't do well at the box office, it earned a loyal following and fan base over the years that followed due to its constant airing on pay cable like HBO of the late 1980s.